NitinJoshi10/ChatBot/README.md

 # Chatbot with Flask and TensorFlow/Keras

-This is a simple chatbot application built using Flask for the backend and TensorFlow/Keras for the chatbot model.
+This is a simple chatbot application built using Flask and TensorFlow/Keras for the chatbot model.
 Users can interact with the chatbot through a web interface where they can input messages, and the chatbot will respond with appropriate answers based on the trained model.

 ## Project Structure